 The good news is that every one of the auto-inflating lifejackets that we tested inflated as designed.
 Within a few seconds of immersion, Lignos buoyantly bobbed back to the surface.
 The bad news was that the experiment, even in such tame conditions, pointed out many of the flaws with inflatable life jackets.

-I’ve discussed the pros and cons of inflatable personal floatation devices (PFDs) in several blog posts and editorials in the past.
+I’ve discussed the pros and cons of inflatable personal flotation devices (PFDs) in several blog posts and editorials in the past.
 And they are again addressed each time we test PFDs.
 Rather than rehash these issues here, I’m providing links below to some of the more relevant articles and tests.
 Even if you think you are intimately familiar with your inflatable PFD, I encourage you to review these links.
 And there is also our ebook on Man Overboard Prevention and Recovery, which covers this topic in depth.

 One mistake that sailors make with their inflatable lifejackets is that they fail to recognize that these devices require regular inspection, not just monthly or annually, but each time before setting out in your boat.
 In addition to pre-departure checks, there are seasonal and annual maintenance checks.
 If you haven’t reviewed the recommendations for your manufacturer, you should.
 I have provided links to the maintenance advice for two of the manufacturers below.